 Articles

-Robshaw & Wood Leading by Example Posted about 11 years ago
+Robshaw & Wood Leading by Example Posted over 11 years ago

 Tom Wood and Chris Robshaw continue to lead England both on and off the pitch.
 Robshaw put in another heroic shift against France, for which he earned the man of the match, but I suspect that England’s captain will concede that Wood was his team’s leading performer on Saturday.